-Electric power costs increased slightly over the past five years, growing by a modest 5% mainly due to incremental costs to source electric supply from carbon-free sources, higher energy use due to expansion of system service to Warm Springs and Antioch, and increased rates for electricity delivery.
+Electric power costs increased slightly over the past six years, growing by a modest 5% mainly due to incremental costs to source electric supply from carbon-free sources, higher energy use due to expansion of system service to Warm Springs/South Fremont and Antioch, and increased rates for electricity delivery.
 While power costs have slightly increased, actual costs have come in lower than forecast due to lower cost of greenhouse gas compliance under the State's Cap-and-Trade program and lower than expected energy prices.
 See "THE BART SYSTEM - Power Supply" herein.

 In each Fiscal Year's budget process, management establishes an operating ratio goal (percentage of operating revenue to operating expenses).
 The District has achieved operating ratios of above 70% in recent years, well above national averages for urban transit systems.
-Excluding the effect of GASB 68 and GASB 75 adjustments which impacted pension and other post-employment benefit expenses, the District's operating ratio for Fiscal Year 2017-2018 was 76%, slightly below the budgeted goal of 80%.
+Excluding the effect of GASB 68 and GASB 75 adjustments which impacted pension and other post-employment benefit expenses, the District's operating ratio for Fiscal Year 2018-2019 was 74%, slightly exceeding the budgeted goal of 73%.

-The District proceeded with major capital projects in Fiscal Year 2017-18, including the Rail Vehicle Replacement Program, the System Reinvestment Program, the Earthquake Safety Program and the System Renewal Program.
+The District proceeded with major capital projects in Fiscal Year 2018-19, including the Rail Vehicle Replacement Program, the System Reinvestment Program, the Earthquake Safety Program and the System Renewal Program.
 See "BART FINANCINGS AND CAPITAL PROGRAMS" herein.

-Adopted Budget for Fiscal Year 2018-19 and Adopted Budget for Fiscal Year 2019-20
+Adopted Budget for Fiscal Year 2019-20 and Adopted Budget for Fiscal Year 2020-21

-On August 14, 2018, the Board of Directors adopted a \$922.2 million balanced operating budget for Fiscal Year 2018-19.
-The budget reflected assumptions of slowed fare revenue growth based upon recent trends.
+On June 13, 2019, the Board of Directors adopted a \$947.2 million balanced operating budget for Fiscal Year 2019-20.
+The budget reflected assumptions of a decline in fare revenues based upon recent trends.